 The inter-cultural love which blossoms between Yolland and Maire, poignantly brought to life by Judith Roddy, is short-lived and heart-breaking when he goes missing.
 This fires up the noxious split between the two cultures who cannot understand one another’s speech as Lancey forcefully wields his power to give an ultimatum for Yolland’s return, threatening to raze the surroundings.

 Brian Friel’s most extraordinary achievement in this play is having people speak two languages whilst only being able to communicate to the audience in English.
 Accents help to provide a marker for the English and Irish tongues but Friel’s script, combined with Ian Rickson’s wonderful direction, establishes the divide that language creates between people.

-The end leaves questions unanswered as to the future of the community, but this prompts the more disturbing realisation that it was clear what would happen under the oppressive fist of colonialism.
+The end leaves questions unanswered as to the future of the community, but this prompts the more disturbing realisation that it is clear what will happen under the oppressive fist of colonialism.
 The play gives an insight into the intricacies that shaped Anglo-Irish relations and the brutality that this clash of cultures triggered.